homebridge-simplisafe3/homebridge-simplisafe3/README.md

 - Due to transcoding requirements, when using a Raspberry Pi 3b video feeds will disconnect after ~20 seconds.
 RPi 4 or newer is recommended.
 See [issue #147](https://github.com/nzapponi/homebridge-simplisafe3/issues/147)

 ## Help & Support
 All feedback is welcomed.
-For bugs, feature requests, etc. you may open an issue here.
+For bugs please open an issue here.
+For feature requests or questions please use discussions.

-The official [Homebridge Discord server](https://discord.gg/kqNCe2D) and [Reddit community](https://www.reddit.com/r/homebridge/) are another great place to ask for help.
+The official [Homebridge Discord server](https://discord.gg/kqNCe2D) and [Reddit community](https://www.reddit.com/r/homebridge/) are other great places to ask for help.